MashaNes/RoadConditionMonitoring/Docker compose/README.md

 # Docker compose
- "docker-compose.yml" file should be placed in a directory above the cloned repository.
- In that directory a "Docker images" subdirectory should be created, with the following structure:
+ "docker-compose.yml" file should be placed in a directory above the cloned repository.\n In that directory a "Docker images" subdirectory should be created, with the following structure:
  "Docker images"
  {